knavely/blog/peaceable.md

 For more inspiration check out this excellent [2019 video by Neil Sloane](https://www.youtube.com/watch?v=IN1fPtY9jYg).
 Here [Richard Green](https://apieceofthepi.substack.com/p/peaceable-armies-of-queens) has a blog post covering more recent progress.

-You may notice mention of studying Toroidal boards, and see that option in the app.
-However, we will save that for next time. **Here in this walkthrough we will stick with the classic chess board**.

 ## Just ask ChatGPT ?
 In case you were wondering, this was what ChatGPT spat out when I asked it to solve for $$n=4$$